lavi324/agent/README.md

 Bad-Practice Agent is a local DevOps *watchdog* that uses a powerful LLM (Large Language Model) to scan your source code for bad practices and potential issues.
 Running in your own environment via a CLI tool, it catches anti-patterns, bugs, and security vulnerabilities that traditional linters might miss.
 When triggered, it automatically reviews the codebase and emails you detailed reports of its findings – providing a full project audit on first run, and focused alerts for individual files on subsequent changes.

 ## Motivation
-Modern codebases can suffer from subtle issues that slip through manual code review or basic static analysis. **BadPractice Agent** was created to address this gap by leveraging AI for continuous code quality assurance:
+Modern codebases can suffer from subtle issues that slip through. **Bad-Practice Agent** was created to address this gap by leveraging AI for continuous code quality assurance:
 - **Proactive Quality Control:** Detects code smells, deprecated patterns, and security pitfalls early, before they reach production.
 - **Immediate Feedback:** Alerts developers via email as soon as bad practices are introduced, enabling quick fixes in the development cycle.
-- **Augment Code Reviews:** Complements human reviews by catching overlooked issues, reducing the burden on reviewers.
 - **Maintain Standards:** Enforces coding best practices consistently across the project, helping teams maintain clean, maintainable code.
-- **Local and Secure:** Runs in your environment (via Docker) – your code and analysis stay within your infrastructure, with optional offline LLM support.
+- **Local and Secure:** Runs in your environment (via Docker) – your code and analysis stay within your infrastructure.

 ## Architecture
 The BadPractice Agent consists of several components orchestrated with Docker Compose, as illustrated below: